Up in flames

 Keep an eye on your cooking

-Unattended cooking, fat and oil fires make up 18% of house fire claims with FMG.
-The best way to avoid these fires is to keep an eye on what you’re cooking, and make sure you have a fire extinguisher in the kitchen.
-For a frying pan fire, you can also place wet tea towel or flat object (like a chopping board) over the pan to help starve the fire of oxygen.
+Most kitchen fires are from unattended cooking, and fat and oil fires.
+If you intend on leaving the kitchen it’s best to turn the stove off.
+If your frying pan catches alight, you can also place a wet tea towel or flat object (like a chopping board) over the pan to help starve the fire of oxygen.